Jc-alt logo

 return res

-Solution 4: Iterative DFS Early Pruning with Explicit Stack - Backtracking/Generate While Constraint Satisfaction
+Solution 4: Early Pruning Iterative DFS Sorted Forward Backtracking With Explicit Stack - Backtracking/Generate While Constraint Satisfaction

 def combinationSum(self, candidates: List[int], target: int) -> List[List[int]]: